 The Rattan Basket

 Another permanent resident of our worst-storage-ideas list is the pull-out rattan basket.
 Set into a wood frame that slides into grooves in the side of your cabinet – usually pictured in advertising holding some perishable fruit or vegetable that has no absolutely business being stored outside of your refrigerator – they are intended to replace drawers with something cuter and homier.

 Woven baskets in a kitchen environment are not good storage solutions.
-They are relatively fragile and fairly easy to break.
-If you break a pull-out basket, usually your only source for a replacement is the original cabinet manufacturer — and you are going to pay a high price.
+They are relatively fragile and easy to break, and if you break a pull-out basket your only source for a replacement is the original cabinet manufacturer – and you are going to pay dearly for the new basket.

 Baskets are also very hard to keep clean.
 They are nearly impossible to seal completely, so any spill usually gets absorbed into the fiber of the material.
 Commonly lined with a cloth fabric, the fabric gets dirty easily, and though removable for washing, it has to be washed often – an unnecessary chore in our opinion.

 There is nothing that can be stored in a wicker or rattan basket that would not be better stored in a wooden drawer or stainless steel basket.

 But, if you just like the look, go to a fair trade non-profit store like Ten Thousand Villages and buy a bunch of beautiful, decorative, hand-made baskets from Botswana, or some such place.